pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 # **Part -3: READING TEXT**

+***NOTE**: we trained the the data on bc.train.
+This assumes that each word is followed by its pos tagging

 **Aim** : To recognize text from noisy images of English sentences.

 ## **General approach: -**